raspstephan/raspstephan.github.io/index.md

 ## Upcoming events

-I will be giving seminar talks at Harvard on 5 Dec 2018 and Columbia on 6 Dec 2018.
+I will be giving seminar talks at MIT on 4 Dec 2018, Harvard on 5 Dec 2018 and Columbia on 6 Dec 2018.
 I will also be at AGU in DC this year.
+My poster session in on Tuesday morning.